-- 1. You may cancel your contract for school as described in the refund policy and buyer's right to cancel that will be given to you upon enrollment, within the Enrollment Agreement.
+1. You may cancel your contract for school as described in the refund policy and buyer's right to cancel that will be given to you upon enrollment, within the Enrollment Agreement.
 Read the cancellation information for an explanation of your cancellation rights and responsibilities.
-If you lose your Enrollment Agreement, ask the school for a copy. - 2.
-You have the right to stop school at any time and you have the right to receive a prorated rate for the part of the program not completed.
+If you lose your Enrollment Agreement, ask the school for a copy.

+- 2. You have the right to stop school at any time and you will receive a refund based on the refund policy.
 Your rights are described in the Enrollment Agreement.
 If you lose your Enrollment Agreement, ask the school for a copy. - 3.
 If you have any complaints, questions, or problems with the school, which cannot be resolved by direct negotiation with the school in accordance to its written grievance policy, call or write to: Massachusetts Department of Elementary and Secondary Education (ESE), Educator and School Development Division, Office for Career/Vocational Technical Education, 75 Pleasant Street, Malden, MA 02148-4906 Phone: 781.338.3955 / Fax 781.338.3950 or Commission of the Council on Occupational Education, 7840 Roswell Road, Building 300, Suite 325, Atlanta, GA 30350 Telephone: 770.396.3898 / Fax: 770.396.3790 / www.council.org